 I grew up in a big family, so everything came in bulk!
 With 6 kids to feed, it seemed mom spent a large portion of her day either at the market, preparing food, cooking it, serving it or cleaning it up.
 To save money, mom served food that was as easy on the budget as it was to make, recipes similar to this yummy buttermilk fried chicken.
 It may sound daunting, but it’s way easier to make than most people think.

 At this point, you can probably guess that one of our favorite meals growing up was mom’s buttermilk batter fried chicken.
 She had the best buttermilk fried chicken recipe on the block!
-She even won a few ribbons in her day for that munchy, crunchy and lip-smacking buttermilk fried chicken.
+She even won a few ribbons in her day for that munchy, crunchy and lip-smacking double dipped fried chicken.
 I’ve spent some time trying to nail down her recipe, and of course, I’ll never make it just like she did but I’ve gotten pretty close.

 For those of you who are looking to make a different chicken dish (fried or not fried), I have a few other chicken recipes up my sleeve.
 I’m a big fan of unique flavor combos, so I’ve been loving these recipes lately.
 Try them out and let me know what you think!